murtukov/php-code-generator/README.md

       ->addArgument('age', 'int', 15)
       ->signature->setMultiline();
 ```
-Modifiers can also be set directly on agument objects:
+Modifiers can also be set directly on argument objects:
 ```php
 $argument = Argument::new("firstName")->setModifier(Modifier::PUBLIC);